criblio/collector-templates/collectors/rest/code42/README.md

 The Collectors are not scheduled by default.
 Once you've tested and confirmed they're working as expected, a 15 minute cycle is recommended.

 Some collectors will require a tenant ID.
-You need to retreieve this from the API after getting a bear token.
+You need to retreieve this from the API after getting a bearer token.
 HTTP conversations are below to help with this step.

 Authentication step to get a token: